chenc041/nestjs-starter/README.md

 A template to get a nestjs server up and running

-## Feature
+## Preset
-- winston - log
+- winston log
-- jwt - auth
+- jwt auth
+- env or dotEnv file
+- typeorm (mysql)

 ## Installation